Amina Memon

 Amina Memon (born 1961) is a social and cognitive psychologist, academic, and author.
 She is a professor of psychology at Royal Holloway, University of London.
 Her work focuses on understanding the impact of cognition, emotion and social contexts on memory and decision making in legal and forensic settings to help ensure that vulnerable eyewitnesses, including children, young adults, seniors, and people with autism spectrum disorder, are able to recall reliable information and receive appropriate treatment in court.

 She is credited for the development of Scottish Executive 2003 guidance on interviewing child witnesses and the 2005 code of practice for supporting child witnesses in court.

 Early life and education

 Memon was born in June 1961.
 Her parents had emigrated to London, United Kingdom in the 1950s, and she grew up in East End of London watching them struggle to make a living.
 She developed an interest in understanding the psychological explanations for human behaviour while studying advanced psychology in school; her teacher, Richard Gross, provided her with individual tutoring on the science behind psychology.
 She wasn't "allowed to leave home" and as a "last-minute" decision to avoid an arranged marriage, she enrolled in University of East London (formerly known as North East London Polytechnic) in 1979 to study psychology.
 Her tutors at the psychology department realized that Memon "came from a vulnerable background," and ensured that she didn't drop out to be "married off."
-She received mentorship and guidance from John Radford who was the first head of psychology at what was then West Ham College of Technology (the predecessor institution of University of East London), and later appointed as the dean of science.
+She received mentorship and guidance from John Radford who was the first head of psychology at West Ham College of Technology (the predecessor institution of University of East London), and later appointed as the dean of science.
 Her personal tutor, Ernie Govier, instilled in her the importance of establishing a "good grounding in all areas of psychology."
 Her lecturers Ray Bull and Brian Clifford inspired her to focus on cognitive and social psychology, in particular the topic of personal identification where "one has to understand the social context in which behaviour occurs."
 For example, the ability of an eyewitness to effectively recognize a face is influenced by numerous factors, including but not limited to conditions at the time of encoding, witness demographics, events preceding and succeeding the witnessing experience, whether the decision is made in the presence of others, and whether the witness is being threatened or intimidated.

-In 1982, after Memon joined the University of Nottingham to pursue a PhD in psychology, she worked with Vicki Bruce to "isolate the individual components used in questioning witnesses" in an attempt to "understand which several techniques elicited the most detailed information from eyewitnesses."
+In 1982, Memon joined the University of Nottingham to pursue her doctoral studies in psychology.
+She worked with Vicki Bruce to "isolate the individual components used in questioning witnesses" in an attempt to "understand which several techniques elicited the most detailed information from eyewitnesses."